sk66641/Random-Disco-Light-Simulator/README.md

 # Random Disco Light Simulator

-## Description

-The **Random Disco Light Simulator** is a fun and interactive project that brings the excitement of a disco dance floor to your screen whether you're a developer, a party enthusiast, or just curious.
+The **Random Disco Light Simulator** is a fun and interactive project that brings the excitement of a disco dance floor to your screen.
+Whether you're a developer, a party enthusiast, or just curious, this simulator will entertain and amaze you.

 ## Features